DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 🔔 Also essential to realize: Credit cards are NOT as well accepted as debit cards and cash in Amsterdam and beyond.
 Relying on your credit card only will become quite inconvenient quite quickly.
 Also, you need the contactless option on your card and a pin code for every transaction above a certain amount.

-Option five is better: a specific travel-optimized multi-currency debit card with super low fees for exchanging currency.
+Option five is better: a specific travel-optimized multi-currency debit card with super low fees for exchanging currency, and free emergercy cash withdrawals.
 This is how I travel myself.

 🚨 Option 2: Exchange Your Currency And Buy Euro Before You Leave